Welcome to the new Tulane School of Professional Advancement.

 Applicants may be conditionally admitted and allowed to take one class in their first semester, in which a B or better must be earned to be fully admitted to the program.
-Students who do not meet the 3.0 grade point average in their undergraduate course work but who possess sufficient professional experience in the Health and Wellness field may be admitted provisionally into the program.
+Students who do not meet the 3.00-grade point average in their undergraduate coursework but who possess sufficient professional experience in the health and wellness field may be admitted provisionally into the program.

-The School of Professional Advancement awards the MPS in Health and Wellness Management degree following the successful completion of ten graduate courses comprised of five core 600-level courses and four 700-level courses and an internship.
+The School of Professional Advancement awards the MPS in Health & Wellness Management degree following the successful completion of 10 graduate courses comprised of five core 600-level courses, four 700-level courses, and an internship.
 No thesis is required.
 In order to earn the MPS, a student must have a cumulative grade point average of at least 3.00.
 Students must also submit an application for degree, available from the School of Professional Advancement Dean’s office, at the beginning of the semester in which the student plans to complete all required coursework.

 Students admitted to the MPS program must maintain an overall grade point average of 3.00 or better to be considered in good academic standing.
 Students whose grade point average falls below 3.00 will be placed on academic probation and limited to a maximum of six credit hours in the subsequent semester.
 Students will be removed from academic probation when they earn an overall grade point average of at least 3.00.